SomeRom71/todo/README.md

 # todo

-some text add for check how branches work
+some text add in master for check how branches work